garytho/newton-fractals/README.md

 I was inspired to make this repo by this book, which I highly recommend.
 <img src="pics/hubbard_pic.jpg">
-Although Newton's Method has guaranteed convergence under certain conditions, Newton's Method can be sensitive to its starting position.
+Although Newton's Method has guaranteed (fast) convergence under certain conditions, when those conditions are not met, Newton's Method can behave chaotically.

 # Here are some pictures of the results.
 A more detailed explanation of how Newton's Method works is forthcoming.